11 Important Consumer Trends (2023-2026)

 The major difference, however, is that Zelle is integrated with many of the major banks’ own mobile banking apps and technology, allowing peer-to-peer transfers between consumers’ actual bank accounts.

-Searches for Zelle have increased by 727% since 2017.
+Searches for "Zelle" have increased by 93% over 5 years.

 Source: Business of Apps

-Note: Square’s total payment volume includes its seller business as well as Cash App.
-If only Cash App was included, Venmo may have a larger volume.
+(Note: Square’s total payment volume includes its seller business as well as Cash App.
+If only Cash App was included, Venmo may have a larger volume.)

 In a world where contactless payment is becoming the norm, consumers are demanding an easier form of verification.

 Biometric authentication allows this.
 Instead of memorizing a PIN, consumers are now able to pay with the tap of a thumb.

 In fact, a study found that 56% of consumers would prefer to use a biometric sensor on their payment card instead of a PIN.

 This is doubly so for mobile phone payments, as 65% of consumers are already using biometric authentication on mobile devices.

-4. Consumers Want Local Shopping Options
+5. Consumers Want Local Shopping Options

 Consumers are increasingly shopping locally.
 But doing it online.